kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 This is better than discovering hidden framework rules one incident at a time.

-## Transparency Converts Advanced Learning Into Optional Depth
+## Transparency Converts Advanced Learning Into Optional Depth { #transparency-converts-advanced }

 A beginner can stay at: